jmjohnson1/WindTunnelUX/README.md

 User interface for desktop wind tunnel.

 # Arduino
-The microcontroller code is located in the "Arudino" directory.
-For the sake of documentation, several versions of the program exist.
-Once a final version is created, the other programs will be condemned to the rubbish bin.

-Current version: pwm_with_ams5915_SPEED
+The microcontroller program is located in the Arduino directory along with libraries that it depends on.
+It sets up continual communication with the pressure sensors and outputs the values over the serial port, including the calculated airspeed for Sensors 3 and 4.
+On initial startup, it computes the density from an absolute pressure and temperature sensor.

-Note that you will need to copy the directory Arduino/libs/ams5915 to your Arduino libraries folder.
+Note that if you plan to compile and upload using the Arduino IDE, you will need to copy the directory Arduino/libs/ams5915 to your Arduino libraries folder.
 This contains class definitions for the AMS pressure sensors that are used in the Arduino program.
-This library was originally created by Brian Taylor at Bolder Flight Systems, and slightly modified for this project by James Johnson.
+This library was originally created by Bolder Flight Systems and *slightly* modified for this project by James Johnson.

 # Source files
 The files located in src/ -- perhaps not the greatest name for the directory -- include various